 According to all the on-line resources, last minute Antarctica cruises happen all the time!
-Especially if you happen to be at Ushuaia during the summer months, potentially it could save you thousands of dollars if you are flexible with your schedule!
-I thought this is an awesome idea and below is a summary of all the information I know about booking last minute Antarctica cruises.
+Especially if you happen to be at Ushuaia during the summer months.
+Potentially it could save you thousands of dollars if you are flexible!
+Below is a summary of all the information I know about booking last minute Antarctica cruises.

 Do Your Prior Research